testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 * Place the [updated sikulix_scripts folder](sikulix_scripts) folder directly to the "C:/" drive

-> **NOTE**: Please note that a computer should have a monitor connected for SikuliX to work.

 > **NOTE**: We already provided examples of these images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/) but you most probably have to replace them to match your own screen resolution.

 * Run the Sikulix IDE in [Sikulix_jars/sikulixide-2.0.4.jar](Sikulix_jars/) (you can simply double click on it).
 It will automatically install the Jython standalone version.
 * Open [sikulix_scripts/unityeyes.sikuli/unityeyes.py](sikulix_scripts/unityeyes.sikuli/unityeyes.py) inside the Sikulix IDE.
 * Press the Run button to verify that the Sikulix script is able to find and interact with all the GUI widgets

-> **NOTE**: If Sikulix cannot find any widget, please capture it again (try to focus on the element and capture pixels that will always be present around the element).
+> **NOTE**: If Sikulix cannot find a widget, please capture it again (try to focus on the element and capture pixels that will always be present around the element).

+> **NOTE**: Please note that a computer should have a monitor connected for SikuliX to work.
+Please, also note that pop-up windows (such as the notification of a low battery) can disrupt the work of SikuliX.

 ## Step 2: Run DeepMetis